 Horse racing and betting go hand-in-hand, so when TwinSpires.com, official Advance Deposit Wagering (ADW) platform for the Kentucky Derby, was looking for an avenue to boost bets from fans, mobile was an obvious choice.
 They launched the TwinSpires app a few years ago to a healthy following.
-This year’s install rates seemed exceptionally impressive—until they received an abnormally high invoice that led them to dive deeper into the data behind those installs.
+The year’s install rates seemed exceptionally impressive—until they received an abnormally high invoice that led them to dive deeper into the data behind those installs.

 Since 1875, the Kentucky Derby has been held at Churchill Downs; this 143-year pedigree was a huge advantage when they launched the TwinSpires app wagering platform for connected devices to complement their web-based product.

 The conversion rate that was not

 The cause behind the high cost of user acquisition was an inflated CTI, which for 2017 was several times greater than the previous year.
 In addition, many of those installs did not convert, meaning that the activity stopped there with no additional post-install events (racetrack bets) completed.